myothiha97/Facebook-Carsnet-Python-Crawler/README.md

 ### Running the application

-Create an environment with python 3.6 and above (3.7 prefer)
+Create an environment wit h python 3.6 and above (3.7 prefer)

 There are 3 main options